Probate Q&A Series

 • Corrective Deed: Draft a new deed that references the original recording (book and page), recites the grantor’s intent, sets forth the accurate legal description and includes the necessary signatures and acknowledgments.
 Record the corrective deed with the register of deeds in the county where the property lies.

-• Court Reformation: If anyone disputes the revised description—or you prefer judicial confirmation—petition Superior Court under North Carolina General Statute §47-10 (ncleg.gov/GS_47-10).
-The court may reform the deed language to reflect the grantor’s true intent and then issue an order you record alongside the original deed.
+• Court Reformation: If anyone disputes the revised description—or you prefer judicial confirmation—file a civil action in Superior Court to seek reformation of the deed.
+If the court reforms the deed language to reflect the grantor’s true intent, record the judgment or order alongside the original deed.

 Amending Your Probate Petition

-Once the deed is corrected, you must update the estate records:
+Once the deed is corrected, you may need to update the estate records:

 2. Key Takeaways and Checklist